How to Get a Commercial Auto Loan: The Essential Guide

 Commercial financing for a business vehicle is similar to a personal car loan in some ways.
 But it differs in the following ways:

-In the Business’s Name: Well-qualified borrowers might be able to put the vehicle in just the business’s name.
+In the Business’s Name: Well-qualified borrowers may be able to put the vehicle in the business’s name only.
 That keeps the debt off your personal credit report and protects you from liability related to the vehicle’s usage.
 For less qualified borrowers, you may need to offer additional collateral or sign a personal guarantee.

 Used for Business Purposes: The vehicle you’re financing must be used by business members for business needs.
 Examples include transporting clients or team members, delivering goods, or picking up supplies.
-The lender will likely ask for documentation and a plan of how the business will use the vehicle.
+The lender will likely request documentation and a plan outlining how the business intends to utilize the vehicle.

-Potential Tax Deductions: Business owners can potentially deduct business vehicle ownership and operation costs when they finance or lease a vehicle.
-You can use the standard mileage rate or actual expenses deduction method.
-You could also potentially deduct the vehicle’s depreciation under Section 179.
+Potential Tax Deductions: Business owners can potentially deduct business vehicle ownership and operation costs when they finance or lease a vehicle for business use.
+You can use the standard mileage rate or the actual expenses deduction method.
+You may also be eligible to deduct the vehicle’s depreciation under Section 179.
 Consult with your tax pro or accountant about possible business tax savings.

 How do Commercial Vehicle Loans work?

 Each lender sets its own borrowing amounts, rates, and terms for commercial vehicle loans.
-Using equipment financing through our lender network to finance a business vehicle offers the following features:
+Using equipment financing through our lender network offers business vehicle loan options with the following features:

-• Amounts: Up to $5 million per piece of equipment.
+• Amounts: Up to $10 million per piece of equipment

 The process generally goes as follows: